carbon-design-system/carbon-preprocess-svelte/README.md

 > [!NOTE]
 > This is a plugin and not a Svelte preprocessor.
 It should be added to the list of `vite.plugins`.
 For Vite set-ups, this plugin _is not run_ during development and is only executed when building the app (i.e., `vite build`).
 For Rollup and Webpack, you should conditionally apply the plugin to only execute when building for production.
+>
+> If the plugin finds no `carbon-components-svelte` component imports in a production build, it leaves the CSS untouched and raises a bundler warning (`carbon-preprocess-svelte: no carbon-components-svelte component imports were found…`). `silent` does not suppress warnings, only the size log.

 #### SvelteKit